TomDaLonge/ILPOptimizer/README.md

 # ILPOptimizer
-Using Simplex to solve a function with constraints
+Using Simplex to solve a linear function with a bunch of constraints

 # Course
 Intelligent Systems Design / 6.
 Semester